Bread Machine Fruit Bread: Soft, Sweet, and Packed with Flavor

 Allow the bread to sit in the loaf pan for 5-10 minutes.
 Turn out onto a wire rack to cool completely for an hour or as long as you can stand it.
 Slicing warm bread can result in crushed bread, but sometimes, it’s worth it. 😜

-This recipe was adapted from the book, “One Hundred Years of Bread”(paid link) by Sidney Brockman Carlisle.
+This recipe is adapted from “One Hundred Years of Bread”(paid link) by Sidney Brockman Carlisle.
+Give it a try and let me know what you think!

 slices of golden egg and dried fruit breadPin